Liwow/Liwow.github.io/README.md

 We also have some stretch goals in mind given that we have the time, such as creating a login and user creation, the function to add places to a favorite list and so on.

-## Technology overview:

-We’re not entirely sure what this means, but we assume it means the technology such as what API we intend to use and such.
-As we are using a map function, we will use the Google Maps API similar to the first lab, combining it with the design elements we did in the second lab.
-We’ll use onsen or reactNative as framwork.

 ## Time frame:

 We expect to start working on the project alongside the final laboration, so our starting date will be when lab 4 is due (May 2nd).
 We aim to be done within the deadline.